Marine Light Attack Helicopter Squadron 367

 The Scarface legacy begins during World War II when the squadron was activated as Marine Observation Squadron (VMO) 351 on December 1943 in Quantico, Virginia.
 In January of 1944 the squadron was re-designated as VMO-3 and deployed to Marine Aircraft Group (MAG) 11 where it took part in the campaigns on Peleliu and Okinawa.

-After three deployments to Iraq in only four years, Scarface returned to Camp Pendleton in November of 2008 to transition its Huey pilots to the new UH-1Y, and to prepare for upcoming operations in Afghanistan.
-After yet another turnaround of less than a year, HMLA-367 deployed to Afghanistan in October of 2009 to support international security and assistance forces during Operation Enduring Freedom.
+After three deployments to Iraq in only four years, Scarface returned to Camp Pendleton in November of 2008 to transition its Huey pilots to the upgraded UH-1Y, and to prepare for upcoming operations in Afghanistan.
+After yet another turnaround of less than a year, HMLA-367 deployed to Afghanistan in October of 2009 to support the United Nations (UN) International Security and Assistance Forces (ISAF) during Operation ENDURING FREEDOM (OEF).
 The squadron’s skills were again put to the test as Scarface simultaneously provided support for seven infantry battalions and participated in the battles for Marjah and Now Zad in the Helmand Province of Afghanistan.
-In 2012, HMLA-367 moved to its current location of MCBH Kaneohe Bay on island of Oahu in Hawai’i.
-The squadron has conducted deployments as part of the 31st MEU and to Okinawa as part of the Unit Deployment Program.
+From 2011 to 2013, Scarface deployed detachments in support of the 11th and 15th Marine Expeditionary Units (MEU).